 Privacy and Data Policy

-As part of MindBoost Learnings Privacy and Data Policy we are committed to ensuring that your privacy and data is protected and we strictly adhere to the provisions of the Data Protection Act 1998, the Privacy and Electronic Communications (EC Directive) Regulations 2003 and will comply with the EU General Data Protection Regulation (GDPR), which comes into force in May 2018.
+As part of MindBoost Learnings Privacy and Data Policy we are committed to ensuring that your privacy and data is protected and we strictly adhere to the provisions of the Data Protection Act 1998, the Privacy and Electronic Communications (EC Directive) Regulations 2003 and with the EU General Data Protection Regulation (GDPR).

 Together with our terms and conditions, this sets out how we collect data and personal information from you, or how you provide us with data and consent to the way in which your data will be processed and used by us.
 When you place an order and create an account with us on our website, we will ask you to provide certain personal information, for example: